RobinWragg/ParticleSystemsInVulkan/README.md

 View the short research proposal for the project [here](https://github.com/RobinWragg/ParticleSystemsInVulkan/blob/master/proposal/proposal.pdf).

-You can run the (unfinished) demo at code/x64/Debug/VulkanParticleSystem.exe.
+You can run the (unfinished) demo at code/x64/Debug/VulkanParticleSystem.exe, but no guarantees are made that it will behave correctly as it was designed speifically for the capabilities of my testing hardware.